-The maximum size that can be detected by the Wrist Camera is 60% of the field of view in both directions (60% horizontal and 60% vertical).
-The minimum is 10% in both directions no matter the robot or field of view size.
+The maximum part size that can be detected by the Wrist Camera is 60% of the field of view.
+The minimum is 10%, no matter the robot or the field of view size.

-Fig. 5-4: Maximum and minimum part size.
+Fig. 5-5: Maximum and minimum part size.